WITR-Radio/music-logger-frontend/README.md

 <details>
 <summary><b>Internally</b></summary></br>
 Ensure you have set up the [dev-environments](https://github.com/WITR-Radio/dev-environments/tree/master/primary) for `primary`, and start the environment.
 </details>

-When the proper step above has been completed, run the following command in this repository to bring it to life:
+When the proper step above has been completed, populate the environment variables and run the following command in this repository to bring it to life:

 ```bash
 npm run start